layoutBox/PinLayout/README.md

 If you find PinLayout interresting, thanks to **Star** it.
 You'll be able to retrieve it easily later.

-If you'd like to contribute, your welcome!
+If you'd like to contribute, you're welcome!

 <br>